GATB/MindTheGap/README.md

     * `-no-[type]`: to disable the detection of certain types of variants.
     * `-[type]-only`: to detect only certain types of variants.

-    NOTE: MindTheGap can find mainly homozygous variants, except for insertion variants where it can also find heterozygous variants.
-Therefore -homo-only and -hete-only only applies to insertion variants.
+    NOTE: MindTheGap can find mainly homozygous variants, except for insertion variants for which it can also find heterozygous variants.
+Therefore -homo-only and -hete-only only apply to insertion variants.

 5. **Fill module specific options**